vitorliu-55/ds-ml-portfolio/pipeline-sandbox/README.md

 4 pipelines, one for each different model: Logistic Regression, SVM, Random Forest and Gradient Boosting.

 - (quick) EDA
-- Preprocess for each model
+- (quick) Preprocess for each model
 - Train model
   - Grid Search
 - Cross validation